arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. What is a callback function?

-A callback function, also known as a higher-order function, is a function that is passed to another function.
+A callback function, also known as a 'higher order function' is a function that is passed to another function

+1. test point
 1. When to not use a semicolon?